muchisx/shopify-admin-postman/README.md

 Updated Version for Postman Collection of the Shopify Admin API and the Shopify Storefront API

+> [!WARNING]
+> Shopify is deprecating the REST Admin API as of October 1, 2024.
+You can still currently use their endpoints but you will need to eventually migrate to Graphql.
+[Follow this migration guide](https://shopify.dev/docs/apps/build/graphql/migrate).

 ## Table of Contents

 - [Shopify APIs Postman Collections (Updated 2024)](#shopify-apis-postman-collections-updated-2024)